Richard Ragan: Personal

 Ragan is married to Marcela Sandoval, also a former Clinton Administration official, and Le Cordon Bleu trained chef, who has worked at Kinkead's in Washington DC and The Courtyard Restaurant in Beijing China, among other places.
-They have three children, twins Carter and CoCo and daughter Zoey who is the only American child to ever live in North Korea.
+They live on Bainbridge Island in Washington State and have three children, twins Carter and CoCo and daughter Zoey who is the only American child to ever live in North Korea.
 His Uncle Lattie Michael founded the fast-food chain Backyard Burgers.

 Ragan graduated from SIT in Brattleboro, Vermont with an MA in International Development, and from Ole Miss with a BS in Business.
 With a personal interest in exploration, he provided sponsorship and support to the historic 2008 all Nepali female expedition to Mount Everest.
 The team, considered the most successful female expedition on the mountain, put all 10 members on the summit.
 He has also climbed with Russell Brice, and snowboarded with Craig Calonica on some of the world's highest peaks.
 In 2008, he narrowly escaped an avalanche on Annapurna South.
 He is an avid surfer regularly riding surf breaks around the globe.

 He previously wrote a monthly newspaper column in The Cleveland Current about the humorous side of living abroad with his family.
 Ragan collaborated with photographer and Kathmandu based art dealer James Giambrone to produce a photography book The Life of Food in Nepal which features images and stories about the life, the land, and the ritual of Nepal's food.
 Collaborating with Kiran Joshi of Incessant Rain they produced Nepal's first 3-D animation short.
 Ragan served on the Board for the Center for Infectious Disease Research in Zambia (CIDRZ) for over a decade.
 Working again with Giambrone, he produced the documentary "Holding up the Sky" which tells the personal stories of 10 women climbing Mount Kilimanjaro.